leomoon-studios/namecheap-ddns-with-batch/README.md

         *   Type "@" if you want to use the domain as dynamic dns
     *   Value field
         *   Type 1.1.1.1
-5. Open ddns.bat
-6. Change the ddnsUrl variable with your newly purchased domain in VARIABLES TO CHANGE section
+5. Change the ddnsUrl variable with your newly purchased domain in VARIABLES TO CHANGE section
 6. Change the host variable with the subdomain you chose (or "@") in VARIABLES TO CHANGE section
 7. Copy the dynamic dns password and change the ddnsPass variable in VARIABLES TO CHANGE section
 8. Save and run it